What is a Tea Towel? All You Need to Know

 Bring a bundle of organic cotton tea towels to your home today, and who knows, you might come up with a couple of new uses on your own!

-Complement your tea towels with our stylish striped cloth napkins!
+Complement your tea towels with our stylish striped cotton napkins!
 Made from organic cotton, these napkins are perfect for adding a cozy, elegant touch to your table.
 Shop now and complete your kitchen set!

 Author: Karen Lamar